doqimi/payclip-php-sdk/README.md

 Please refer to the [official Clip API documentation](https://developer.clip.mx/) for full details on API endpoints, authentication, and integration.

-SDK-specific usage examples and extended documentation will be added in future releases.
+The **Payclip PHP SDK** expects both the `CLIP_API_KEY` and `CLIP_API_SECRET` to be provided as parameters when initializing the `Client`.

+If these are not explicitly provided, the SDK will attempt to read them from the environment variables:

+- `CLIP_API_KEY`
+- `CLIP_API_SECRET`

+For information on how to generate these credentials for your account, please refer to the [Token de autenticación](https://developer.clip.mx/reference/token-de-autenticacion) section in the Clip developer documentation.

 ## Features

 - [x] Checkout API (v2)
-- [x] Refunds
+- [ ] Refunds
-- [ ] Payments
+- [x] Payments
-- [ ] Settlements
+- [x] Settlements

 ## Contributing